FRRouting/frr/doc/developer/lists.rst

 set up an "instantiation" of the container.
 This works somewhat similar to C++ templating, though much simpler.

-**In all following text, the Z prefix is replaced with a name choosen for the instance of the datastructure.**
+**In all following text, the Z prefix is replaced with a name chosen for the instance of the datastructure.**

 The common setup pattern will look like this: